 14:30:38 : {"message": "Content set successfully."}

-One interesting challenge was timing.
-I didn’t want to spam the API, so the script calculates how long until the current song ends and sleeps for that duration (plus a few seconds buffer).
+One interesting challenge was the timing.
+To avoid spamming the API, the script calculates how long it will take for the current song to end and then sleeps for that duration plus a few seconds’ buffer time.

 The API Backend

-The Flask backend is dead simple - just two endpoints and an in-memory cache:
+The Flask backend is extremely simple: it has just two endpoints and an in-memory cache.

 from flask import Flask, request, jsonify